 This week, we’d like to put a spotlight on a genre we love in our office (as well as one that our agents are actively seeking) – romance!
 Whether you’re a dedicated reader or a romance newbie, unsure of where to start in a sea of covers featuring shirtless men, this post is your Romance 101.
-So read on for on what makes all those love stories, from sweet to steamy, so irresistible.
+If you are someone who likes to inject a bit of romance into their everyday life with pheromones and romantic gestures, then you probably have a longing for great romance novels but find it hard to pick up ones that suit your specific needs, and trust us, there are MANY out there.
+So read on for what makes all those love stories, from sweet to steamy, so irresistible and hopefully you’ll be able to find something that piques your interest.

 Weighing in here are our very own Shira Hoffman (who is looking for new romance projects to take on) and Alecia Douglas, who is the most voracious romance reader in our office.
 We also have four of our brilliant authors, Teri Wilson (author of Unleashing Mr. Darcy and Unmasking Juliet), contemporary suspense author Rachel Grant (Concrete Evidence and Body of Evidence), romance author Cheryl O’Donovan, and young adult author Erica Chapman, to weigh in on the YA side of things.
 Without further ado: